exercism/blog/posts/hello-world-machine.md

     sdrow = "!dlroW ,olleH"
     return sdrow[::-1]
 ```
-**Note:** [`Reverse String`](https://exercism.org/exercises/reverse-string) is a featured exercise for the #48in24 challenge, remember to check out various approaches of how to do it in different languages!
+**Note:** [`Reverse String`](https://exercism.org/exercises/reverse-string) is a featured exercise for the #48in24 challenge.
+Remember to check out various approaches of how to do it in different languages!

 ### The Slice 'n Dice

-Maybe the machine need to have its oil changed, the normal greeting message seems to be a bit mixed up.
+Maybe the machine needs to have its oil changed as the normal greeting message seems to be a bit mixed up.

 ```python
 def hello() -> str: